International Students Orientation & Support

 Recovering Lost Documentation

-- Private apartments – The Housing Office maintains a current list of apartments in the school's vicinity.
+- Private apartments – The Campus maintains a current list of apartments in the school's vicinity.
 A security deposit, equal to the first month's rent, is generally required in advance to secure these apartments.
 A rental or credit history may also be required.
 Leasing terms are established between apartment complexes/owners and students.

 Academic advising is provided during specified hours.
 Please check with your individual location for details.